Berlin Palace: History up to 1871

 In 1454 Frederick II, after having returned via Rome from his pilgrimage to Jerusalem, made the castle chapel a parish church, richly endowing it with relics and altars.
 Pope Nicholas V ordered Stephan Bodecker, then Prince-Bishop of Brandenburg, to consecrate the chapel to Erasmus of Formiae.
-On 7 April 1465, at Frederick's request, Pope Paul II attributed to St Erasmus Chapel a canon law College named Stift zu Ehren Unserer Lieben Frauen, des heiligen Kreuzes, St. Petri und Pauli, St. Erasmi und St. Nicolai.
+On 7 April 1465, at Frederick's request, Pope Paul II attributed to St. Erasmus Chapel a canon law College named Stift zu Ehren Unserer Lieben Frauen, des heiligen Kreuzes, St. Petri und Pauli, St. Erasmi und St. Nicolai.
 This collegiate church became the nucleus of today's Evangelical Supreme Parish and Collegiate Church (Berliner Dom (Berlin Cathedral)), adjoining the site of the castle.

 In 1538, the Elector Joachim II demolished the castle and engaged the master builder Caspar Theiss to build a new and grander palace in the Italian Renaissance style.
+The plans were made by his teacher Konrad Krebs, similar to the castle in Torgau, which he also designed.
+Toward the end of the 16th century Rochus Graf zu Lynar designed the Pharmacy Wing.
 After the Thirty Years War (1618–1648), Frederick William, the "Great Elector", embellished the palace further.
 In 1688, Nicodemus Tessin the Younger designed courtyard arcades with massive columns in front.
-Not much is known about the alterations of 1690–1695, when Johann Nering was the court architect.
+Not much is known about the alterations of 1690–1695, when Johann Arnold Nering was the court architect.
 Martin Grünberg continued the alterations in 1695–1699.

 In 1699, the Elector Frederick III of Brandenburg (who took the title King in Prussia in 1701, becoming Frederick I), appointed the architect Andreas Schlüter to execute a "second plan" in the Italian manner.
 Schlüter's first design probably dates from 1702; he planned to rebuild the palace in the Protestant Baroque style.
 His overall concept in the shape of a regular cube enclosing a magnificently ornamented courtyard was retained by all the building directors who succeeded him.
 In 1706, Schlüter was replaced by Johann Friedrich Eosander von Göthe, who designed the western extension of the palace, doubling its size.
 In all essentials, Schlüter's balanced, rhythmic composition of the façades was retained, but Göthe moved the main entrance to the new west wing.